How Can I Have an Experience of Non-Duality?

 For what it’s worth… A couple of suggestion.
 First, the rational part (1 & 2):

 3. The Irrational part: Try some investigations of perception, seeing it’s borderless-ness.
-Look at bodily sensations, watch the raw data, how it constantly shifts, and “body” turns out to be just a concept, not there as a single solid any-thing.
-Get a glimpse, an experience of the whole these are appearing in.
-(A Tantric trick).
+Look at bodily sensations, watch the raw data, how it constantly shifts, and “body” turns out to be not as rigidly defined as we thought, but more like shifting energies.
+And to consider it as a solid object is just a concept, just as any thing as absolutely solid and separate is an abstract model we learned.
+There is not there as a single solid any-thing.
+Get a glimpse, an experience of the whole these are appearing in (a Tantric trick).
 Some kind of “space” (a metaphor)…

 This will help re-train your vision, loosen up body-identification, old habits of feeling separate.
 Reading about it won’t do it.